riccardofeingold/cosmos-predict2.5/docs/post-training_cosmos_nemo_assets_lora.md

 ### 1.1 Understanding Training Data Requirements

-The data preparation is identical for both Video2World and Text2World training:

-- **Video2World**: Requires videos with text prompts.
-Uses conditional frames from the videos.
+The training approach uses the same video dataset to train all three generation modes:

-- **Text2World**: Also requires videos with text prompts.
-The videos serve as ground truth for computing the training loss, teaching the model to reconstruct videos given their text descriptions.
+- **Text2World (0 frames)**: Uses only text prompts, videos serve as ground truth for reconstruction
+- **Image2World (1 frame)**: Uses first frame as condition, generates remaining frames
+- **Video2World (2+ frames)**: Uses initial frames as condition, continues the video generation

 You must provide a folder containing a collection of videos in **MP4 format**, preferably 720p.
 These videos should focus on the subject throughout the entire video so that each video chunk contains the subject.
 You can use [nvidia/Cosmos-NeMo-Assets](https://huggingface.co/datasets/nvidia/Cosmos-NeMo-Assets) for post-training.